yainit/kernels/4.9/Readme.md

-Unified patchsets for the 4.9, announced with long term support, are available over 4.9.5 composed to a running kernel, with extractions from Gentoo, ClearOS, Con Kolivas MuQSS, TCP-Stealth, UKSM, BFQ, Ubuntu-12.13, OpenSuSE, Fedora, Mageia, PCLinuxOS, Puppylinux, YaIniT and some special Scheduler modifications, made available since 4.1.
+Unified patchsets for the 4.9, announced with long term support, are available over 4.9.5 composed to a running kernel, with extractions from Gentoo, ClearOS, Con Kolivas MuQSS, TCP-Stealth, UKSM, BFQ, Ubuntu-12.13, OpenSuSE, Fedora, Mageia, PCLinuxOS, Puppylinux, YaIniT and some special Scheduler modifications, alliviating the wasted cores issue, made available since 4.1.
+##

+This composition can be originated to the loosely collected patches in compressed archive.

 ------------------------------------------------------------------------------------------------------------------